department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/multiple-responses.md

 * When all items in a required loop have been removed
 * When a user wants to cancel adding an item mid-flow

-The pattern has also baked patterns for using the same word for adding an item on question pages, summary cards, and edit pages.
+The pattern also has baked-in patterns for using the same word for adding an item on question pages, summary cards, and edit pages.
 For example:

 * Do you want to add another [dependent]?
 * Review your [dependents]